-In regards to the wine, Do not use cooking wine, not ever.
+Regarding the wine, do not use cooking wine, not ever.
 It is low quality and loaded with salt and will not add a good flavor.
 The rule with adding alcohol to food is that if you can’t drink it, don’t cook with it.
 I don’t know anything about wines or how to pick a good quality wine, but anything will be better than cooking wine.
-Any red wine can be used, merlot adds a sweetish taste without overpowering everything.
+Any red wine can be used, Merlot adds a sweetish taste without overpowering everything.
 Cabernet sauvignon is also mentioned a lot as a nice cooking wine for pot roasts.
 Since I do not drink, I buy the smallest bottle I can find to not waste money.

 Any kind of onion can be used in place of shallots.
 Shallots are milder than most other onions.
 That is why they are included here: to not overpower the resulting sauce.
 The sauce has multiple flavors that mix well together with nothing overpowering the rest of it.